dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-communication-synoptic-epigrams.md

 think about your products and to observe the kinds of experiences your products create.
 But social media also presents itself as a huge vulnerability to business strategy.
-If you're not watching your message, you could be revealing a lot of information abou that business strategy.
+If you're not watching your message, you could be revealing a lot of information about that business strategy.
 You could be projecting the wrong message and associations for your brand, confusing your customer's perception of brand identity or unintentionally diluting your brand's value.
-Branding is one of the most crucial aspects to tech products.
+Branding is one of the most crucial aspects to tech products, especially since tech products are informational by nature.

+Whereas a can of coke has a characteristic sound when you open it, technology products lack many of the physical phenomena that correspond to the reinforcement of brand.
+The types of experiences that generate your consumer's notion of brand identity are harder to
+singularize: they are more highly varied and differ in more virtualized ways that are difficult to quantify/control.

 <a name="a-wealth-of-experience-in-interviews" />